Frequently Asked Questions

 How do I determine which admission option to choose?
 GPA vs. MCAT vs. GPA & MCAT Option?

-If you qualify for admission because both your GPA and MCAT score are higher than the required thresholds, you may wish to consider the pre-requisite course requirements.
-The MCAT option requires fewer pre-requisite courses, and also has more flexibility in how pre-requisite courses may be presented.
-Applicants choosing the GPA option must present the pre-requisite courses in a single transcript; MCAT applicants can present multiple transcripts to demonstrate achievement of the pre-requisite course options.
+If you qualify for multiple admission options, you may wish to consider the pre-requisite course requirements.
+Applicants choosing the GPA or GPA & MCAT option must present the pre-requisite courses in a single undergraduate degree, with the exception of the Indigenous content course.
+MCAT applicants can present courses from outside a single undergraduate degree to demonstrate achievement of the pre-requisite course options.
+Applicants presenting an MCAT score do not need to provide Life Sciences pre-requisites.

 We give no preference or advantage to any eligibility option; they are all equally eligible for further consideration.